Rape in Saudi Arabia: Reports

 Human Rights Watch has investigated the situation, and their report concludes that a rape victim may be punished when they speak out against the crime.
 In one case, the victim's sentence was doubled for speaking out, and the court also harassed the victim's lawyer, going so far as to confiscate his professional licence.

-However, it has also been acknowledged that Shariah law, which punishes rapists, serves as the basis of the country's legal system.
-However, the shariah does not include that women nor men be punished when they are a victim of rape.
+However, it has also been acknowledged that Sharia law, which punishes rapists, serves as the basis of the country's legal system.

-In 2009, the Saudi Gazette reported that a 23-year-old, unmarried woman was sentenced to one year in prison and 100 lashes for adultery after the judge refused to believe that she was raped.
+In 2009, the Saudi Gazette reported that a 23-year-old unmarried woman was sentenced to one year in prison and 100 lashes for adultery after the judge refused to believe that she was raped.
 This woman had been gang-raped, became pregnant, and had tried (unsuccessfully) to abort the fetus.
 The flogging was postponed until after the delivery.

 The sentences for rape cases are also extremely unbalanced in Saudi Arabia.
-For example, in February 2013, a Saudi preacher raped, tortured, and murdered his 5-year-old daughter.
-He was sentenced to eight years in prison, 800 lashes, and a fine of one million riyals (US$270,000) to be paid to the girl's mother, his ex-wife.
+For example, in February 2013, a Saudi preacher raped, tortured, and murdered his five-year-old daughter.
+He was sentenced to eight years in prison, 800 lashes, and a diyat (blood money) of one million riyals (US$270,000) to be paid to the girl's mother, his ex-wife.
 Contrasted with this is the case of two Pakistani citizens who were beheaded by the state after being convicted of a rape.

 The Qatif rape case is a much-publicized gang rape case.
-The victims were a Shia teenage girl from Qatif (Eastern Province, Saudi Arabia) and her male companion, who were kidnapped and gang-raped by seven Saudi men in mid-2006.
+The victims were a Shia teenage girl from Qatif and her male companion, who were kidnapped and gang-raped by seven Saudi men in mid-2006.
 A Saudi Sharia court sentenced the perpetrators to varying sentences involving 80 to 1,000 lashes and imprisonment up to ten years for four of them.
 The court also sentenced the two victims to six months in prison and 90 lashes each for "being alone with a man who is not a relative" in a parked car.
 The appeals court doubled the victims' sentences in late 2007 as punishment for the heavy media coverage of the event in the international press regarding the treatment of women in the Kingdom of Saudi Arabia and Saudi judicial practices.
+In December 2007, the King Abdullah issued an official pardon for the two victims, citing his ultimate authority to revise "discretionary" punishments in accordance with the public good, although the pardon did not reflect any lack of confidence in the Saudi justice system or in the fairness of the verdicts.

-In December 2007, the Saudi King Abdullah issued an official pardon for the two victims, citing his ultimate authority to revise "discretionary" punishments in accordance with the public good, although the pardon did not reflect any lack of confidence in the Saudi justice system or in the fairness of the verdicts.
+The Saudi Justice ministry said the rape could not be proved as there were no witnesses and the rapists had recanted the confessions they originally had made during interrogation.
+Sharia (Islamic law) allows defendants to deny signed confessions, according to Abdul-Aziz al-Gassem, a lawyer who was not involved in the case.
+Punishment in such cases is still possible if convicted, but the verdict is lighter.